aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to Excel via Python or Online App" h2="DOC to Excel conversion in your Python applications without installing Microsoft Word<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+<h2 class="heading-border">Why Convert DOC to Excel Formats via Python?</h2>

+Converting DOC (Word) to Excel formats via Python is important for extracting and structuring textual data into spreadsheet form.
+This process simplifies data manipulation, analysis, and sharing, enabling more versatile use of text-based content in Excel for various applications and tasks.

+<h2 class="heading-border">How Aspose.Total can help in DOC to Excel Format Conversion?</h2>

 [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API provides a comprehensive solution for Python developers looking to automate the DOC to Excel conversion process within their applications.
 The package offers a range of APIs that handle various formats.<br><br>

 The process involves two main steps.
 First, developers can use the [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert the DOC file to HTML.
 Next, they can use the [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to save the generated HTML in the desired Microsoft Excel format.
 This two-step process enables seamless conversion of documents between the two formats, allowing developers to automate the process and save time.